docsdevbr/docker-doc-pt-br/contribute/style/recommended-words.md

 #### checkbox

 Use one word for `checkbox`.
 Don't use `check box`.

 You select (not check or enable) and clear (not deselect or disable) checkboxes.

 #### click

 Don't use `click`.
 Instead, use `select` with buttons, links, menu items, and lists.

 Select applies to more devices, while click is more specific to a mouse.

 #### currently

 Don't use `currently` when talking about the product or its features.
 The documentation describes the product as it is today.

-#### deselect

-Don’t use `deselect`.
-Instead, use `clear`.

 #### disable